 From here, they may continue through Lakes Huron and Michigan to Chicago, and cargo may continue on barges down the Mississippi River.
 The Port of Detroit plays a big part in this long shipping and international trade chain.

-The Port of Detroit
+Port Detroit

 Detroit is one of several ports in Michigan, but it is the largest and most important to the shipping industry.
 It sits on the west side of the Detroit River, opposite the international border with Canada and the city of Windsor in Ontario.